yum3lo/mafia_town/README.md

 ### Task Service

+Primary role: Provide players with tasks to perform during the day phase.

+Functionalities:
+- Task distribution - assign tasks at the start of the day to players based on their role and career.
+- Task status - verify whether players completed their assigned tasks.
+- Rumor updater - create rumors based on ongoing or completed tasks.
+- Currency rewards - grant in-game currency to players who successfully complete tasks.

 ### Voting Service

+Primary role: Voting system for guessing mafia members in the evening.

+Functionalities:
+- Voting tally - count and track votes cast by each player.
+- Voting influence - determine the number of allowed votes per player based on role (from the Roleplay Service).
+- Player removal - send a request to the Game Service to mark the player with the most votes as dead at the end of the voting phase.
+- Voting log - maintain a record of every vote.

+---

 The diagram below represents the architecture diagram and how the microservices communicate between each other.